 Karen M. Mayer, PhD, MHA, RN, NEA-BC, FACHE, is an assistant professor at Rush University College of Nursing and teaches leadership and gerontology courses in the Clinical Nurse Leader and Doctor of Nursing Practice programs.
+Her practitioner role is as a liaison for nursing excellence for the Rush system with the ongoing efforts in meeting the standards and documentation for the ANCC Magnet t® designations in all 3 hospitals.
 Karen also serves as a quality advisor for Lewis University.
 She is active in nursing research serving as the principal investigator for a study of community support of mealtime difficulties post discharge from the acute care setting, and as a site PI on a study of clinical nurse leader utilization, implementation, and outcomes.
 Karen is the chair for the Research and Awards Committee for Gamma Phi, the local chapter of Sigma Theta Tau.

-Karen is also on the Publications Committee for the American Organization of Nurse Executives publication, The Voice of Nursing Leadership.
-She has a pending article with the Journal of Nursing Administration on the critical role of nursing governance in the early crisis weeks of COVID-19 impact and alterations in care management.
+She co-authored an article with the Journal of Nursing Administration on the critical role of nursing governance in the early crisis weeks of COVID-19 impact and alterations in care management.
 Karen has recently published the results of a study on nursing attitudes regarding social determinants of health.
 Regarding strategies in optimizing the empowerment of nurses, her article in The Voice of Leadership, Empowerment in Action: Creating a Culture of Top-down Decision-Making, identifies a healthy ownership of nursing professional practice throughout an organization.
-She is a national speaker on topics of nursing millennial leadership, expanded roles of advance practice registered nurses, the success of a clinical nurse leadership bedside model of care, and the expansion of clinical site availability for nursing students.
+She was a member of the editorial board for the AONL Voice of Nursing Leadership publication for four years.
+She is a national speaker on topics of nursing millennial leadership, expanded roles of advanced practice registered nurses, the success of a clinical nurse leadership bedside model of care, and the expansion of clinical site availability for nursing students.
 Lastly, Karen is an independent contractor as an American Nurse Credentialing Center surveyor for Magnet® accreditation.